Education in HONG KONG

 International schools – the future

 In order to encourage the building of new international schools, the Hong Kong Government operates the School Allocation Exercise, through which school operators can bid for government land/premises to build new schools or expand existing schools.
 With the insatiable demand for places at international schools continuing unabated, many schools are planning to develop their sites to increase their intake.
+New schools which have recently opened or are due to open soon include Mount Kelly School and Shrewsbury International School.

 Top image courtesy of Hong Kong Academy.
 Other images courtesy of the following Winter's schools: